copious-world/link-meta/README.md

-# link-package
+# link-meta

 Definition of a blog media type.

 ## Scope

-A **Link Package** is a data type, a kind of blog media type.
+A **Link Meta** is a data type, a kind of blog media type.

-This document serves the purpose of defining a **Link Package** and a means by which it may be introduced into programming languages for use.
+This document serves the purpose of defining a **Link Meta** and a means by which it may be introduced into programming languages for use.

 This repository may include code and methods for including the package in dependent programs.